Medial-EarlySign/MR_Wiki/Blog/explainability.md

 *   [compare_all.Alon.xlsx](../../../attachments/11207625/11207623.xlsx)
 *   [compare_all - Coby.xlsx](../../../attachments/11207625/11207634.xlsx)

+### Alternative Approaches Explored

+Before finalizing our methodology, we explored several model-agnostic approaches.
+Our goal was to estimate Shapley values by treating the model as a "black box" and approximating the exponential sum via Monte Carlo sampling.

+However, even with sampling, the core challenge remains: accurately estimating $v(S)$.
+To do this effectively, one must generate synthetic values for the "missing" variables based on the fixed known variables.
+We investigated two distinct generative strategies for this task:

+* **Masked GAN (Generative Adversarial Networks):**
+    We implemented a Deep Learning GAN architecture modified with an input mask ($S$) to designate fixed variables.
+    * **The Mechanism:** To ensure consistency, we applied a "hard" constraint before the discriminator stage: the generator's output is multiplied by the inverse mask and added to the original input multiplies by the mask.
+This forces the generator to "fill in the blanks" while preserving the known values exactly.
+    * **The Verdict:** The results were promising and comparable to theoretical expectations.
+However, inference was significantly slower than optimized tree-based algorithms, making it less practical for real-time production use.

+* **Gibbs Sampling (Random Walk):**
+    We also explored statistical methods, specifically Gibbs sampling, to reconstruct the joint distribution of the data.
+    * **The Mechanism:** This required training $N$ distinct predictors (one for each variable).
+To estimate the conditional probability $P(x_i | x_{-i})$, we avoided standard regression (which yields a single value) and instead used **XGBoost for multi-class classification**.
+We binned continuous variables into discrete categories, allowing us to predict a full probability distribution for every feature.
+Another option is using quantile regression.
+    * **The Process:** We iterate through the variables not in set $S$, drawing new values from these predicted distributions.
+By repeating this random walk, the system converges to a high-quality synthetic sample.
+    * **The Verdict:** In lower dimensions ($<100$ variables), the quality of synthetic data exceeded that of the GAN.
+However, the process is computationally expensive and iterative.
+As dimensionality increases, the method suffers from stability issues and the "curse of dimensionality," where strong inter-variable dependencies make the random walk less efficient.
+Ultimately, it was too slow for our high-dimensional use cases.

+* **LIME (Local Interpretable Model-agnostic Explanations):**
+    We also evaluated LIME, which approximates Shapley values by fitting a local linear model around the prediction.
+We view this as a more efficient way to sample and estimate contributions.
+However, LIME still faces the same "missing data" hurdle; to function correctly, it also required the underlying synthetic data generation techniques (Masked GAN or Gibbs) described above.

 ## Can we Use This?

 We've integrated this powerful explainability engine directly into our platform.
 If you're using our MedModel JSON format, you can add a `tree_shap` post-processor to your model pipeline definition at the end and use our [Tutorial](../Tutorials/04.Train%20Model) to train your model: